stackedcache/c-journey/basics/pointers/README.md

 - pointer_arithmetic.c -- A program which illustrates the bare basics of pointer arithmetic.
 - pointers_basics.c -- A program which illustrates the bare basics of pointers in general.
 (Printing address, dereferencing, etc.)
 - pointers_challenges.md -- A list of ten challenges which someone can write to reinforce the concepts learned from pointers_notes.md
-- pointers_notes.md -- A file which goes over everything a beginner to imediate level programmer needs to know about C Pointers
+- pointers_notes.md -- A file which goes over everything a beginner to intermediate level programmer needs to know about C Pointers

 ## FURTHER / RECOMMENDED READING